 Each of these has its own structures and practices.
 Each implicitly references the others.
-To engage in mathematics is to become ensured in the intricate connections among them.
-To the extent that these aspects of doing math have been distinguished and the original it has been done as though there is simply on individual methors tisian

-- and theorized, it has been done as though there is simply an individual mathematician at work.
-There has been virtually no research into how these could be accomplished - and experienced collaboratively-despite the fact that talking about math has for - some time been seen as a priority in math education (NCTM, 1989; Sfard, 2002).
+To engage in mathematics is to become ensnarled in the intricate connections among them.
+To the extent that these aspects of doing math have been distinguished and theorized, it has been done as though there is simply an individual mathematician at work.
+There has been virtually no research into how these could be accomplished and experienced collaboratively-despite the fact that talking about math has for some time been seen as a priority in math education (NCTM, 1989; Sfard, 2002).